 Montreal’s charm doesn’t falter with the changing of the seasons; it is simply offered an ever-changing stage on which to showcase it.

-My first introduction was in early 2014 during the height of a long Canadian winter.
-Montreal’s green spaces were blanketed in crisp white, the long classically detailed avenues dusted with daily snowfall, and all its waterways completely frozen.
+My first introduction to Montreal was during the height of a long Canadian winter.
+Montreal’s green spaces were blanketed in crisp white, the long classically detailed avenues dusted with daily snowfall, and all its waterways were completely frozen.
 A haven, rather than a hindrance, it became a city of adrenalin-packed fun, including the giant rave that is Igloo fest, the adventure playground that is devised on Mont Royal and a gateway to the slopes of Mont Tremblant.

 While I saw the beauty in the outdoor spaces and the spirit of its warming social hangouts, I always vowed that I would return to see it in a different hue.
 A historically and culturally rich city such as Montreal projects a whole new personality in a different season.